Northwestern MSTP Courses

 MSTP College Curriculum

-Crafted by students and first implemented during the 2018-2019 academic year, the MSTP College Curriculum divides the entire student body into five colleges, each comprised of roughly 28 students across all stages of training.
+Crafted by MSTP student leaders and driven by the interests of current students, the MSTP College Curriculum divides the entire student body into five colleges, each comprised of roughly 28 students across all stages of training.
 Each college is assigned four faculty mentors, the majority of whom are physician-scientists, and two or three Physician Scientist Training Program (PSTP) fellow mentors.
 These mentors advise students in the college, help plan college-specific sessions and lead weekly sessions.
 Graduate students on the Evanston campus have their own Evanston-based college.

 The colleges meet every Friday at noon for lunch with either their individual colleges and mentors or the entire MSTP.
 College sessions focus on various topics relevant to the training and professional development of physician scientists, including research projects, high-impact papers, rigor and reproducibility, grant-writing skills, career paths and issues related to well-being and identity as a scientist.